trywilco/wilco-docs/docs/submitting-your-quest-for-review/index.md

 ---
-title: 'Review Process and Submission Guidelines'
+title: 'Submitting Your Quest for Review'
+nav_order: 6
 ---

-# Review Process and Submission Guidelines

-## Submitting your Quest for Review
+# Submitting your Quest for Review

 When you submit a quest for review, it is important to **include a README file that includes a general overview of the quest and the textbook solution** (including all required action and code snippets required to complete the quest).